King Yuen Chiu, Anthony

 Attention Weights and the Output Vectors

 The attention weights are usually defined by applying softmax to the compatibility scores, such that the sum of the weights is 1.
-Here is how we compute these SS attention weights:
+The softmax function is defined as:

-1sS:asR=exp(es)s=1Sexp(es)\forall 1 \le s \le S: a_s \in \R = \frac{\exp(e_s)}{\sum_{s=1}^S \exp(e_s)}
+1sS:asR=softmax(es)=exp(es)j=1Sexp(ej)\forall 1 \le s \le S: a_s \in \R = \text{softmax}(e_s) = \frac{\exp(e_s)}{\sum_{j=1}^S \exp(e_j)}

 Then the Output vector oRdv\mathbf{o} \in \R^{d_v} is the weighted sum of those SS Value vectors: